fbyukgo/genotype_qc/README.md

 ###  Create the Conda Environment

-This pipeline uses plink, plink2, bcftools, and R. All dependencies are defined in the `environment.yml` file.
+This pipeline uses plink, plink2, bcftools, R and Snakemake (optional).
+All dependencies are defined in the `environment.yml` file.

 Recommended (using Mamba):